 Creating networks that provide experience from other organisations will provide support during difficult periods.
 Positive and collaborative relationships with external partners, building a shared understanding of roles and challenges, will also assist.
 Evidently, the NHS needs to improve how it learns from both successes and failures.
 Never before has a focus on people, leadership and culture been so important for the delivery of healthcare.

 However, these initiatives will have little impact unless the wider system and culture is addressed.
 Performance challenges, rising demand and workforce shortages are widespread throughout the NHS.
 Removing individual Chief Executives and other senior leaders from their posts should not be the default position during difficult times.
-Focusing on individuals will not address the root causes of under-performance.
+Focusing on individuals will not address the root causes of under-performance; the wider human factors and organisational issues also need to be managed.

 Back to the subtitle of this report – ‘delivering the impossible’ – what can reasonably be delivered by even the best NHS leaders?
 Fundamental changes are required to address funding, workforce and structural challenges in the healthcare system.
 Focusing on a few key leaders struggling to deliver in extremely challenging circumstances prevents the real learning and continuous improvement that is needed.